VirgileHenry/nerf/README.md

 }
 ```

 If the button is pressed, it will return a callback flag.
 If we see this flag, we increment the counter and update the text.
 It is then important to return a draw request repsonse ourselves, to tell the app that we need to be redrawn.
 Here, we could simply return request redraw, but in more complex architectures, we might not now what events are thrown through our widgets.
 Also, it is worth noticing we removed the callback flag.
-This is left to the user, but here as we consumed the event, I found it better to keep it to this widget.
+This is left to the implementation type, but here as we consumed the event, I found it better to keep the information that our button triggered to ourselves.

 Finally, let's implement a constructor for our counter.